The Pivot Quit Plan Tool

 Instead of guessing, the tool analyzes key stability signals and generates a structured starting plan designed to reduce volatility while moving toward zero.

-The system behind the tool is called the Pivot Taper Stabilization System (PTS).
+The system behind the tool is the Pivot Stabilization Framework.

-PTS is a stabilization-guided tapering framework designed to restore nervous system stability before and during dose reduction.
+The framework is a stabilization-guided tapering protocol designed to restore nervous system stability before and during dose reduction.
 Instability is measured using a signal model called the Volatility Density Index (VDI).

 VDI Intelligence evaluates several signals that strongly influence whether a taper attempt succeeds or collapses, including sleep continuity, dosing frequency, urge pressure, redosing behavior, and recent reduction instability.